New anti-obesity drugs are closing gap between dieting and bariatric surgery

 GLP-1 receptor agonists mimic a protein of the same name that is made naturally in the intestines when we eat.
 When used for weight management, these medications pump the brakes on our appetites and the rate at which food exits the stomach.
 As a result, we eat less because we are thinking less about food, and we are satisfied with smaller portions – even if we weren’t overeating.

-GLP-1 receptor agonist medications were originally developed to treat type 2 diabetes and were found to cause weight loss while also decreasing the risk of cardiovascular event like heart attacks and strokes in people with diabetes.
-These medications are not insulin, and you don’t have to monitor your blood sugars unless directed by your healthcare team.
+GLP-1 receptor agonist medications were originally developed to treat type 2 diabetes and were found to cause weight loss while also decreasing the risk of cardiovascular events such as heart attacks and strokes in people with diabetes.
+These medications are not insulin, and you don’t have to monitor your blood sugars unless directed by your health care team.

 For people with chronic obesity and cardiovascular complications, GLP-1 receptor agonists are preferred to amphetamine-based therapies like phentermine, which can worsen blood pressure, heart rate, anxiety, and insomnia.

-While any doctor can prescribe GLP-1 receptor agonists, primary care providers are often not familiar with prescribing these drugs.
+While any doctor can prescribe GLP-1 receptor agonists, many primary care providers have just recently become familiar with these drugs.
 Starting at too high of a dose or increasing the dose too quickly can lead to symptoms such as indigestion, nausea, vomiting, diarrhea, or constipation.
-You will have better outcomes by working with a team of obesity management experts who can help you use these medications to create new, healthy, and sustainable habits.
+You will have better outcomes by working with a team of obesity management experts or a primary care physician and dietitian who can help you use these medications to create new, healthy, and sustainable habits.

 About the UTSW Weight Wellness Program